 The coach never asked where I was, he never spoke to me for the rest of the year other than to say “you’re on.”
 He treated me like dirt.

 But I loved footy.
 I still wanted to play.
 So after that first week I went to training every week, I went to every game throughout the home and away season and I played off the bench every week.
 I got angrier and angrier and it’s an amazing thing to say, but I didn’t really know why.

 The world that I thought existed had been turned upside down by witnessing an act that I didn’t understand.

 The football season rolled on, the coach played his favourites.
-I heard about wild alcohol fuelled parties at the coach’s place.
+I heard about wild alcohol fuelled parties at the his place.
 Part of me was insanely jealous – why wasn’t I asked?
 Part of me didn’t want to think about it at all.
 I’m not stupid, but I was terribly innocent.
 What is so bleeding obvious to an adult in this millennium may as well have been written in Braille to me.
 I only knew one thing for sure – I was on the outer.
 I blocked out the chatter and tried to focus on footy – surely he’d have to play me sooner or later.
-I realized that I didn’t love it anymore.
+I realised that I didn’t love the game anymore.
 It had become a chore.

 We got to the semi finals and something snapped inside me.
 I didn’t go.